Linaro/lava/doc/dispatcher-design.rst

 The device providing a Secondary Connection is running a TestJob and the deployment will be erased when the job completes.

+.. note:: Avoid confusing ``host_role`` with
+   :ref:`expect_role <lava_start>`. ``host_role`` is used by the
+   scheduler to ensure that the job assignment operates correctly and does not affect the dispatcher or delayed start support.
+The two values may often have the same value with secondary connections but do not mean the same thing.

+.. note:: Avoid using constrained resources (like ``dpkg`` or ``apt``) from multiple tests (unless you take care with synchronisation calls to ensure that each operation happens independently).
+Check through the test definitions for installation steps or direct calls to ``apt`` and change the test definitions.

 Connections and hacking sessions
 --------------------------------